-Overall, the career outlook will vary from province to province and even city to city.
-It's a good idea to check out local event planning schools, firms, and even local chapters of industry organizations to get a clear picture of the demand for event planning professionals in your area.
+According to the Government of Canada, there could be 9,600 new job openings for event planners between 2017 and 2026.
+It's a good idea to check out local event planning schools, firms, and even local chapters of industry organizations to get a clear picture of the demand in your area.

 Why Should I Enter the Event Planning Profession?

 Event planning is a varied and exciting field, and it isn't hard to see why it's such an enticing career path.
 However, there may be some benefits to becoming an event planner that you haven't yet considered.
 By entering this profession, you could enjoy: